mnthe/claude-agent-mcp-server/IMPLEMENTATION.md

 ## Architecture Overview

-The claude-agent-mcp-server follows a clean, modular architecture inspired by gemini-mcp-server:
+The claude-agent-mcp-server follows a clean, modular architecture for information retrieval and conversation management:

 ```
 ┌─────────────────────────────────────────────────────────┐